easeverance/Capstone_Project_Covid_Suicide/README.md

 Mean Squared Error scoring was used to find the mean squared errors of each parameter.
 The GridSearchCV was then fit to the values.

+The Best Estimator module of GridSearchCV was used to fit the values.
+Then added the predict module to the features.
+The y and y_pred values were passed using the Mean Squared Error module.

 ![gridsearch1](https://github.com/easeverance/Capstone_Project_Covid_Suicide/blob/main/markdownpics/gridsearch1.PNG)